 The cheapest option is usually $2.50 – $15 per month.
 Shared hosting is the best for small travel blogs and websites with low traffic.

 Your website is shared with up to 50 other websites on a single server, which means your website will be slower and also impacted by spikes in traffic on other websites that live on the same server as yours.

 The best shared hosting plans are offered by companies like Siteground, Bluehost and A2 hosting.

 - WordPress hosting

 Usually $5 – $40 per month.
-WordPress hosting is a hosting service that specializes in WordPress.
+WordPress hosting is a hosting service that specializes in WordPress blogs.

 Their system is set up to cater to WordPress websites and all of the technical aspects of installing and managing your WordPress installation are done by the hosting provider.

 I used Siteground managed WordPress hosting when I started out.
-These services are often shared plans like above so they are also quite affordable but have the same downsides.
+These services are often shared plans like the above so they are also quite affordable but also have the same downsides.